 submitted data that is currently being processed by CMS and will be included on

 future updates.
-Psychatric, children's, rehabilitation hospital, and critical
+Psychiatric, children's, rehabilitation hospital, and critical

 access hospitals are generally not included in the data collection.